pbrebner/binary-classification-from-scratch/README.md

 2. Test different leanring rates for gradient descent applied to logisitc regression
 3. Compare the accuracy of the models as a function of the size of the dataset (controlling the training size)

-### Jupyter Notebook Files
+## Jupyter Notebook Files
-1. AdultCensus_Task2_Task3.ipynb: Loads, cleans, and implements models on Adult Census Dataset
+1. binary_adult_census.ipynb: Loads, cleans, analyzes and implements models on the Adult Census Dataset
-2. BreastCancerDiagnosis - Task2_Task3.ipynb: Loads, cleans, and implements models on Breast Cancer Diagnosis Dataset
+2. binary_breast_cancer_diagnosis.ipynb: Loads, cleans, analyzes and implements models on the Breast Cancer Diagnosis Dataset
-3. Ionosphere_Data - Task2_Task3.ipynb: Loads, cleans, and implements models on Ionosphere Dataset
+3. binary_ionosphere.ipynb: Loads, cleans, analyzes and implements models on the Ionosphere Dataset
-4. WhiteWineQuality - Task2_Task3.ipynb: Loads, cleans, and implements models on White WIne Quality Dataset
+4. binary_white_wine_quality.ipynb: Loads, cleans, analyzes and implements models on White Wine Quality Dataset

 <object data="writeup.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="writeup.pdf">